-In other words, the Clause omits constitutional grants made to entities that are not part of the “Government of the United States,” even when those entities exercise “federal functions.”
+In other words, the Clause omits constitutional grants made to entities that are not part of the “Government of the United States.”
+But many persons and entities that exercise federal functions are not part of the U.S. government.
 See, for example, Ray v.
-Blair, 343 U.S. 214 (1952) (holding that presidential electors, who ultimately derive their power from the Constitution, exercise a federal function but are not federal officers or agents).
-Among other entities exercising federal functions but not acting as part of the U.S. government are (1) state legislatures regulating congressional election law, prescribing selection of presidential electors, ratifying constitutional amendments, providing for state ratifying conventions, applying under the Guarantee Clause, or (before the 17th amendment) choosing U.S. Senators, (2) state governors issuing writs of election to fill congressional vacancies or applying under the Guarantee Clause, (3) state ratifying conventions, and (4) the convention for proposing amendments.
+Blair, 343 U.S. 214 (holding that presidential electors, who ultimately derive their power from the Constitution, exercise a federal function but are not federal officers or agents).
+Thus, the Clause does not apply to state legislatures regulating congressional election law, prescribing selection of presidential electors, or (before the 17th amendment) choosing U.S. Senators—even though those are all “federal functions.”
+Nor does it apply to the conventions and legislatures operating in the amendment process.

-“Congress, outside the authority granted by Article V, has no power to act with regard to an amendment, i.e., it does not retain any of its traditional authority vested in it by Article I” [which includes the Necessary and Proper Clause].
+“Congress, outside the authority granted by Article V, has no power to act with regard to an amendment, i.e., it does not retain any of its traditional authority vested in it by Article I.

+Of course, Article I includes the Necessary and Proper Clause.
 (This case was later vacated as moot, but there were no problems with the merits of the ruling.)
-Or, as the Supreme Court of Missouri pointed out when addressing the state legislature’s Article V functions,
+Similarly, in State ex rel.
+Tate v.
+Sevier (1933) the Supreme Court of Missouri pointed out when addressing the state legislature’s Article V functions,